mapolinario94/Avocado-ImageSegmentation/README.md

 First, create a virtual environment of Python 3.7.

-Then, install all the libraries required.
-Execute the following code in console:
+Then install all the necessary libraries by running the following code in the console:

 ```
 pip install -r requirements.txt